martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 claim they cannot attend at the newly scheduled time.
 Attendees can opt out of receiving a refund.

-* When a meeting becomes remote, the LLC MUST offer to refund registered attendees the difference between their paid registration fee and the equivalent fee for a remote meeting.
-The LLC SHOULD offer refunds to registered attendees who do not wish to attend a remote meeting.
+* When a meeting is virtualized, the LLC MUST offer to refund registered attendees the difference between their paid registration fee and the equivalent fee for an online meeting.
+The LLC SHOULD offer refunds to registered attendees who do not wish to attend an online meeting.

 * The LLC SHOULD offer refunds to attendees whose nation of residence forbids, or has issued a safety advisory against, visits to the host venue, even if the